dart-lang/site-www/src/_guides/language/concurrency/index.md

 {{site.alert.info}}
   **Platform note:**
-    Isolates are implemented only on the [Dart Native platform][];
+    Only the [Dart Native platform][] implements isolates.
-    For information on the Dart Web platform, see the [Concurrency on the web](#concurrency-on-the-web) section.
+    To learn more about the Dart Web platform, see the [Concurrency on the web](#concurrency-on-the-web) section.
 {{site.alert.end}}